Lawrence Livermore National Laboratory

 Summer Research Opportunities:

 LLNL will again be offering several STAR Fellowships in biological, physical, computational, and engineering fields.
-Fellows working on biological projects will be expected to participate in a training and outreach program during the first week of your fellowship.
-If you are interested in a STAR Fellowship at LLNL, keep an eye on this page.
-We will update it with additional project information as it becomes available.
+Fellows working on biological projects may be expected to participate in a training and outreach program during the first week of your fellowship.

 - Radiocarbon Isotopic Classification of Deep Tropical Forest Soils, Brooke Butler, Karis J. McFarlane, Jennifer Pett-Ridge, and Katherine A. Heckman